Z-Kiss/PyChemist/README.md

    You need to use the password that you gave at the installation
    - After you logged in you need to enter the command "create database pychemist"

+After the database created you need to fill out the config.env file
+    - In the config.env file (located in PyChemist directory) you need to fill out USER_PASSWORD variable with the password of the "postgres" user

 At this state of the application you need to migrate the database relations that we defined in the model.py
     - From the PyChemist directory enter this commands